donuts qui coule

 • People who have given birth vaginally are often more sensitive

-4. Some positions favor it
+4. Certain positions encourage it

 For those who wish to explore this sensation, here are the positions that work best: